alexlnkp/alexlnkp/README.md

 - I’m currently working on a bunch of random stuff
 - I’m looking to collaborate on ML projects
+- Git is confusing to me please help
 - How to reach me: Your best bet is via my discord: `@.pussypunisher` .                                    or my EMail: 413x1nkp@gmail.com
 - ⚡ Fun fact: I'm delusional and as bad as everyone has always said